-All psychology students have the opportunity to engage in original research projects in close collaboration with faculty members.
-Some studies are conducted within required courses while others are performed one-on-one with a faculty member through a research practicum or honors project.
-Additionally, students are able to gain valuable experience working in faculty labs on their ongoing research projects.
+All psychology students engage in original research projects in close collaboration with faculty members.
+Studies are conducted within required courses or through an individual research practicum.
+Students are also able to gain valuable experience working with faculty on their ongoing research projects.

-These faculty-student collaborations are successful Every year our students and faculty present at regional, national, and international meetings including the annual meeting of the Association for Psychological Science, the International Neuropsychological Society, the Psychonomic Society, the Society for Research on Adolescence, the Society for Personality and Social Psychology, and the Eastern Psychological Association Many of our students have been honored with national and regional awards for their research at these meetings.
+These faculty-student collaborations are successful.
+Every year our students and faculty present at regional, national, and international meetings.
+Many of our students have been honored with national and regional awards for their research at these meetings.

 Psychology students present their independent research projects at the on-campus research conference each year.
 Some of these project originate in coursework, and others are collaborations with faculty in their research labs.
 Recent projects have been about reducing prejudice, eye movement and memory, introspection and depression, and the effect of concussions on learning.
 Learn more about SCAD.

 Summer Scholarship Creative Arts and Research Projects (SCARP)

 Several psychology students have completed summer research internships with faculty members in our department.
 Through the SCARP program, the College funds the students’ summer room and board and pays them a stipend to complete research projects in collaboration with faculty members.
 Recent projects have been on the topic of engineering creativity, time estimation ability and musical expertise, creativity and critical thinking, and the relationship among intuition, scientific reasoning, and political and religious beliefs.
 In the past, these projects have led to presentations at professional conferences and even peer-reviewed publications in scholarly journals.
 Learn more about SCARP.